Article Table Of Contents

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in Ohio?
-That would be Hudson.
+The most boring place in ohio?
+That would be Twinsburg.

 For more Ohio reading, check out: